-AB5, California's Gig Economy Legislation, could completely change the landscape for delivery contractors in California, with a possible ripple effect nationwide.
-The legislation has already passed the State Assembly and is expected to pass into law.
+AB5, California's Gig Economy Legislation, could completely change the landscape for delivery contractors in California.
+It could have a nationwide ripple effect.
+The state assembly passed it and the state senate will probably follow suit.

-If signed into law in its current state, most gig economy workers would be classified as employees in the state of California.
+Most California gig workers would be classified as employees if this passes.
 This could have major repercussions across the country, as most of the major delivery companies are based in California.

 The legislation is based on last year's California Supreme Court Dynamex decision, defining more who could be classified as an employee.
 It establishes an ABC test, in which a position needs to meet all three of the following tests to qualify as an independent contractor: